Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon RX 6700 XT should in theory be quite a bit superior to the GeForce GTX 970 in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon RX 6700 XT should in theory be much better than the GeForce GTX 970 in general. (explain)

-Texel RateThe Radeon RX 6700 XT should be much (approximately 240%) more effective at texture filtering than the GeForce GTX 970. (explain)
+Texel RateThe Radeon RX 6700 XT should be quite a bit (more or less 240%) better at texture filtering than the GeForce GTX 970. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison